WHAT IS ENJOY OPERA?

 HOW TO BOOK

-To book tickets, download our ticket request form: Enjoy Opera Booking Form
+To book tickets, please fill in our short Enjoy Opera Booking Form (word)

 WHICH PERFORMANCES ARE INCLUDED IN ENJOY OPERA?

-View our 2013/14 season and find out further information about each production.
-Please note that Powder Her Face performances are not included in our Enjoy Opera schools discounted ticket scheme.
+View our 2014/15 season and find out further information about each production.
+Please note that the Enjoy Opera scheme is for performances at the London Coliseum only.
 We offer all dates across performances except the first night.

 OTHER SCHOOLS GROUPS